nioc/web-music-player/README.md

 ## Motivation

 Our aim is to provide an easy to use web player able to handle a local catalog.
-Some awesome projects already already exists but often with a complicated code.
+Some awesome projects already exists but often with a complicated code.

 ## API